 The low POP content described in the Stockholm Convention is independent from the provisions on hazardous waste under the Basel Convention.

 Under the Stockholm Convention, wastes with a POP content above the defined low POP content must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in section IV.G.2.
-They should otherwise be disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in section IV.G.3.
+If destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in section IV.G.3, they could otherwise be disposed of in an environmentally sound manner.

 Wastes with a POP content at or below the defined low POP content should be disposed of in accordance with the methods referred to in section IV.G.4.